-Time to merge is the average time in hours from when pull requests are created to when they are merged, rounded to the nearest tenth of an hour.
+Time to merge is the average time in hours between when pull requests are created and when they are merged, rounded to the nearest tenth of an hour.

-Note: If your Pull request tracking is set to First commented, the pull request creation time is the time of the first comment.
+Note: If you set Pull request tracking to First commented, the pull request creation time is the time of the first comment.
 Change this setting on the configurations page.

 Which reports use Time to merge?

 Time to merge tells you how long pull requests are in review.
 This is a key health metric for flow efficiency.

 Note: Time to merge is calculated using the creation date of the PR and includes any time the PR spent in draft status.
 If your organization regularly uses draft PRs as part of your process, your Time to merge will likely be longer than others.

 It’s an objective view of the time it takes to vet and improve your team's development work.